Orlando Magic NBA Championship Odds – NBA Futures Lines

 The Orlando Magic have not been as successful as their fellow Florida expansion team, the Miami Heat.
 Orlando has only had spurts of relevancy, but the Magic have had some of the most exciting players in the NBA at one time or another.

 Orlando had its first superstar in 1992.
-The Magic selected Shaquille O’Neal with the No. 1 overall pick in the NBA Draft, and O’Neal led the Magic to the NBA Finals alongside Penny Hardaway in just his third season in the league.
+The Magic selected Shaquille O’Neal as the No. 1 overall pick in the NBA Draft, and O’Neal led the Magic to the NBA Finals alongside Penny Hardaway in just his third season in the league.
 However, Orlando failed to win a game against the Houston Rockets, and O’Neal left for Los Angeles a few years later.

 The Magic had Tracy McGrady and Grant Hill on the roster in the early 2000s, and it looked like they could become title contenders with those two stars.
 However, Hill suffered multiple injuries and only played in 200 games during his seven years with the Magic.